 Also to note, Jamal Musiala comes from a family who has a great love for education – (from his Mum) and football (from his Dad).

-Maybe you didn’t know, the quest for Carolin Musiala to study in a different country (England) became the reason why the family relocated to England from Germany.
+Maybe you didn’t know, but the quest for Carolin Musiala to study in a different country (England) became the reason why the family relocated to England from Germany.

 Did you know?… Jamal Musiala’s mother (Carolin) is a sociologist who has a degree from the University of Southampton, England.